All men's miseries derive from not being able to sit in a quiet room alone.

 Inspired by Blaise Pascal (1623-1662)'s quote, "All men's miseries derive from not being able to sit in a quiet room alone."
 The titled responsion is...

-From an early age, the timeout is used as punishment, or reset trigger for the mind to realign with the expectation of appropriate self-governed behaviour.
+From an early age, the timeout is used as punishment, or reset trigger for the mind to realign with the expectation of appropriate self-governed behavior.
 One minute for every year lived gives a middle-aged man, or woman, of forty or so minutes to contemplate conduct.
 From the thousand years after the 5th century AD, these "middle ages" would demand more than sixteen hours of isolation.
 What would you learn from this timeout?

 The Metaphysics of Music